huggingface/transformers/examples/lm_finetuning/README.md

 Also note that max_seq_len does not need to be specified for the `finetune_on_pregenerated.py` script, as it is inferred from the training examples.

-There are various options that can be tweaked, but the most important ones are probably `max_seq_len`, which controls the length of training examples (in wordpiece tokens) seen by the model, and `--fp16`, which enables fast half-precision training on recent GPUs. `max_seq_len` defaults to 128 but can be set as high as 512.
+There are various options that can be tweaked, but they are mostly set to the values from the BERT paper/repo and should be left alone.
+The most relevant ones for the end-user are probably `--max_seq_len`, which controls the length of training examples (in wordpiece tokens) seen by the model, and `--fp16`, which enables fast half-precision training on recent GPUs. `--max_seq_len` defaults to 128 but can be set as high as 512.
 Higher values may yield stronger language models at the cost of slower and more memory-intensive training

 In addition, if memory usage is an issue, especially when training on a single GPU, reducing `--train_batch_size` from